Bus system best option for I-285 transit, consultants tell Sandy Springs

 “We know in a lot of people’s hearts they feel rail is absolutely necessary,” said Eric Bosman, a consultant with Kimley-Horn.
 “But a rubber-wheel system is the most efficient and would work.”

 The study assumes the bus system would be unable to use the toll lane access points and would need to have its own.
-Building those would cost $300 to $480 million depending on how far the project goes, the consultants said.
+Building those would cost $300 million to $480 million depending on how far the project goes, the consultants said.
 The vehicle would cost another $10 million.
 Maintenance and operations would cost $5 to $8 million, they said.

 “It’s much more affordable than I think any of us dreamed, not to say it’s cheap,” Mayor Rusty Paul said.
 “In my mind, it is doable project that is not beyond the realm of financial capabilities.”